Irish Wedding Photography in the Europa Hotel

-Europa Hotel Wedding Photography in Belfast city with Lauren and William for the ceremony in the Chapel and the reception in the hotel.
+Irish Wedding Photography in Europa Hotel with Lauren and William in Belfast city for the ceremony in the Chapel and the reception in the hotel.
 I was booked as the couple’s Wedding Photographer in Belfast.

 Europa Hotel Belfast Wedding Photos

-Bridal Preparations in the Mosella Suite at the Europa Hotel, a very famous hotel in the centre of Belfast, was first on the agenda in the morning.
+Bridal Preparations in the Mosella Suite, a very famous hotel in the centre of Belfast, was first on the agenda in the morning.
 The girls were in a smallish room in the hotel getting ready, since an MUA was already there.
 I’m assuming the girls did their own hair, or the hairstylist had already been earlier, and I missed her.
 There were some detailed photos captured, like the rings and dresses hanging up, and the girls chilling out before getting into their dresses.
-At this stage, it’s very light-hearted and casual photos.
+At this stage, it’s very light-hearted and casual.

 Contact A Wedding Photographer